 Scott Cosper previously represented District 54 in the Texas House of Representatives, which includes Bell and Lampasas counties.
 He previously served as mayor and a city councilman in Killeen for more than a decade and serves on boards for Baylor/Scott & White McLane Children’s Hospital and Texas A&M University-Central Texas.
 Mr. Cosper serves as a Director on the National Mounted Warfare Foundation Board of Directors.

 Mr. Terry Tuggle is a native of Odessa, Texas and a graduate of the University of Texas at Austin.
-Mr. Tuggle serves as the President, Chairman of the Board, and Chief Executive Officer of the Fort Hood National Bank.
-He additionally serves as the Vice Chairman of the Board of the First National Bank of Texas.
+Mr. Tuggle serves as the Chairman of the Board of First Heroes National Bank and First National Bank of Texas.
 Mr. Tuggle has a legendary reputation for public service in Central Texas.
-He is the recipient of the coveted Roy J. Smith Award for Public Service, and holds the rare designation of "Fort Hood Good Neighbor", a select group of civilians singled out for their service to Soldiers and their Families.
+He is the recipient of the coveted Roy J. Smith Award for Public Service, and holds the rare designation of "Fort Cavazos Good Neighbor," a select group of civilians singled out for their service to Soldiers and their Families.
 Mr. Tuggle's many professional and philanthropic affiliations include: Association of Military Banks of America, Board of Directors; Association of United States Army, Board of Directors and Past President; Killeen Economic Development Corporation, Board of Directors; Killeen Industrial Foundation, Board of Directors and Past President; Killeen Independent School District Educational Foundation, Board of Directors; Greater Killeen Chamber of Commerce, Governmental Affairs & Local Affairs Chairman and Past President (twice); United Way, Financial Institution Chairman; Killeen/Harker Heights Rotary Club; Independent Bankers Association of Texas, Area Advisor and member of the Legislative Committee; Scott & White Hospital, Board of Visitors; former Vive Les Arts, Board of Directors and Boy Scouts of America (Longhorn Council) Advisor.
 Mr. Tuggle serves as a Director on the National Mounted Warfare Foundation Board of Directors.